Landing A Salmon

 You'll Know When To Land Your Salmon

 When a salmon has been properly played out to a point where it can be netted it should be a simple case of the angler drawing the salmon right over the waiting landing net in one smooth continuous rod movement before simply lifting the net.
 There should never be a scenario where the angler or the ghillie has to chase the fish about the riverbank as that's a sure sign the salmon isn't ready to be landed.
-Pick your moment to land a salmon and wait until you know it's ready then all you'll need is one 'effective' well timed attempt.
+Pick your moment to land your salmon after you've steered it to an area of the pool that's got reasonable snag free depth (out of any heavy current) and wait until you know your fish is ready then all you'll need is one 'effective' well timed attempt.